Mithilesh-27/Password-Manager/README.md

 ## Usage

-1. Open your browser and navigate to `http://localhost:5173`.
+1. Use live preview/live server to start the app on `http://localhost:5173`.
 2. Use the interface to add, edit, delete, and copy passwords.

 ## Contributing